Samit Patel: Domestic and T20 career

 Since making his debut for Nottinghamshire at the age of 16, Patel has featured consistently in the team, in both first-class and List A matches.
 He became the only man in the history of the English Twenty20 competition to claim a double-wicket-maiden, when Nottinghamshire played Derbyshire at New Road, Worcester in 2006.
 He scored 887 runs in the County Championship in 2007 including four centuries – he also took 10 wickets and topped the county's bowling averages.
 In the 2008 season, Patel made a steady start to Nottinghamshire's first-class campaign, scoring a century against Durham and three half-centuries.

 Nottinghamshire were runners-up to Durham in the 2009 County Championship; from 15 matches Patel scored 712 runs (the 4th most for the club that year) at an average of 30.95, with a highest score of 95.
 He also took 32 wickets at an average of 47.84, with two five wicket hauls.
 In January 2010, Patel signed a three-year deal with Nottinghamshire.
 He part funded a journey to the Darren Lehmann Cricket Academy in Australia where he spent February and March, part of which was aimed at improving his fitness.
 When Nottinghamshire won the County Championship in 2010, Patel contributed fewer runs: 641 from 16 matches at an average of 26.70, making him the club's 6th highest run-scorer in the year's competition.
 His solitary century in the competition, an innings of 104 from 185 balls, came in a defeat to Somerset in July.

 In July 2019, he was selected to play for the Rotterdam Rhinos in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.
 On 17 September 2020, in the 2020 t20 Blast, Patel played in his 100th consecutive T20 match for the Notts Outlaws.
 In October 2020, he was drafted by the Dambulla Hawks for the inaugural edition of the Lanka Premier League.
 In November 2021, he was selected to play for the Galle Gladiators following the players' draft for the 2021 Lanka Premier League.
 In April 2022, he was bought by the Trent Rockets for the 2022 season of The Hundred.

+At the end of the 2023 English season, Patel left Nottinghamshire after 22 years when the club did not offer him a new contract.
+He joined Midlands rivals Derbyshire on a two-year contract and was named as the club's white ball captain.
+In his second appearance for Derbyshire, Patel put in a man-of-the-match winning performance, taking 2/21 and scoring 64, as his new team defeated Leicestershire by six wickets in the T20 Blast on 1 June 2024.
+During two seasons, Patel played 33 times for Derbyshire, across T20 and List A formats, scoring 523 runs and taking 33 wickets with his final match for the club coming on 18 July 2025.